LoganR333/UNH-IT718/Lab2-Basic-Server/README.md

 1. Use the command shell to deploy a server running nginx.
 2. Retrieve IP address from console.
 3. Verify running web page.
-4. In he console terminate the running instance.
+4. In the console terminate the running instance.
 ### Comments about this lab
 - There are many, many, ways to deploy a server to the cloud.
 This is true for every cloud vendor.
 As discussed in class it is easy to follow some web-based wizard and in a few clicks have a running server.
 - This lab focuses on the API calls needed for a server deployment.